Bicycles and Seniors – I Bet You Haven’t Forgotten How

 • For inside use.

-• They come in both recumbent and upright styles.
+• They come in both recumbent bike and upright bike styles.

 Electric Bikes or e-Bikes